Is it OK to skip breakfast?

 Whatever it is, you might have times when you want to eat later.

 Starting your eating window later in the day by eliminating a morning meal gives you that flexibility.
-When you pass on breakfast, you can enjoy social time with friends and still stick to your intermittent fasting plan.
+When you pass on breakfast, you can enjoy social time with friends and still stick to your intermittent fasting schedule.

 Just make sure your nighttime meals are nutritious, and don’t eat too late.